-Talon holds equity investments in a number of other public companies, including approximately 3.2 million common shares in Brazilian Gold and 500,000 common shares in Lago Dourado, both of which are listed on the TSX Venture Exchange.
+Talon holds equity investments in a number of other public companies, including 548,936 common shares in Brazil Resources (the successor company to Brazilian Gold Corporation) and 500,000 common shares in Lago Dourado, both of which are listed on the TSX Venture Exchange.

-In addition, as at the date hereof, Talon holds a total of 14,285,714 shares in Australian Securities Exchange ("ASX") listed Tlou Energy (representing approximately a 14% interest in Tlou Energy).
+In addition, Talon holds a total of 14,285,714 shares in ASX listed Tlou Energy.
 In accordance with the rules of the ASX, all of Talon's current holding of Tlou Energy shares are subject to a mandatory two year escrow period (the "ASX Escrow").
 The ASX Escrow began on the date of Tlou Energy's listing in April 2013.